-- Preheat the oven to 350°F. Line a mini cupcake pan with liners or use a non-stick silicone pan with no liners.
-Spray with non-stick cooking spray and set aside.
+- Preheat the oven to 350°F. Line a 9x9" baking pan with parchment paper and spray with non-stick cooking spray.
+Set aside.

-- Place the remaining 6 Tablespoons of butter into a large bowl and add the sugar.
+- Place the butter and sugar into a large bowl.
 Cream together with an electric mixer for 1-2 minutes.
-Add in the eggs and mix just until combined.
-Add in the cooled chocolate mixture.
-Pour in the flour and stir just until combined.
-Then stir in the vanilla and red food coloring.
+Add in the eggs, red food coloring and vanilla.
+Mix just until combined.
+Pour in the flour and cocoa powder and continue mixing just until combined.

-- Bake for 10 to 12 minutes, or until a toothpick comes out clean.
-Remove onto a cooling rack and allow cooling.
+- Pour the batter into the prepared pan and then bake for 30 minutes, or until a toothpick comes out clean.
+Remove onto a cooling rack and allow to cool completely.

-- For the cream cheese frosting, beat the butter and cream cheese in large bowl with an electric mixer.
+- Beat the butter and cream cheese in large bowl with an electric mixer.
 Slowly add the powdered sugar, one cup at a time.
 Add the vanilla and mix until smooth.
-Spread or pipe onto the top of the cupcakes and then top with 3 blueberries if you’d like.